All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Stop eating 3-4 hours before bed.
 With delayed gastric emptying, your stomach takes longer to process food.
 Lying down with a full stomach is a recipe for nighttime reflux.
 If you inject in the evening, plan your last meal earlier in the day.

-Elevate the head of your bed.
+improve the head of your bed.
 Raising the head of your bed 6-8 inches with bed risers or a wedge pillow uses gravity to keep acid in your stomach.
-Simply propping up with regular pillows does not work as well because it bends your body at the waist, which can increase abdominal pressure.
+Simply propping up with regular pillows doesn't work as well because it bends your body at the waist, which can increase abdominal pressure.

 Avoid trigger foods.
 Common reflux triggers include spicy foods, tomato-based sauces, citrus fruits, chocolate, coffee (especially on an empty stomach), alcohol, peppermint, and high-fat fried foods.
 Track your personal triggers in the because everyone's list is different.